jakobhviid/Dashboard-Interface-Docker/README.md

 The image consists of two parts.
 A graphical interface and a socket server.
 The socket server is also a standard http server with a single controller.
 This controller is for user management (JSON Web Tokens).

 #### Required environment variables

-- `DASHBOARDI_UI_PORT`: The port on which the graphical interface will run.

-- `DASHBOARDI_SOCKET_SERVER_PORT`: The port on which the socket server will run.

 - `DASHBOARDI_API_KEY`: The API key to use.
 This API Key provides access to the http server inside the image for user management.
 With this it's possible to create new users with access to the interface.
 Store it safely!